AwokeKnowing/apptemplate/README.md

 Each time the url changes, all the functions are tested and the one that matches will have it's page html element set to visible, and receive the appshow message.

+Once the activate page receives activation, it can further process the url as needed for any 'sub-pages'

 ## Summary
 At first it may seem like these are just some arbitrary implementation details of one little demo app.
 However, extreme care has been taken to separate the concepts into independent, testable parts, with very clear (minimal) inter-dependencies.
 If this structure is followed, than much of the code will be well-encapsulated in tags, blocks, templates, and pages, as little testable components.
 Then the page will be filled with higher-level business logic, and it won't be mixed with all the lower level concerns.
 So most of the code will likely end up in the small independently testable chunks.